KhelaHobe/Backend/README.md

 `python3.7 --version`

-You can also create a virtual environmnet (which is a good practice) for this project in the repository directory
+You should create a virtual environmnet (which is a good practice) for this project in the repository directory if specified python version is not your default python.

 `python3.7 -m venv env`

 (Remember to actiavte the environment before working on)

 `source env/bin/activate`

+From now on all `python` commands will mean specified python version is being used.